kalgoritmi/pycongr25/talk.md

 <!--
 What is a spy?

-A spy is a test double that wraps a real object.
+A spy is a test double that wraps a real object, instead of the fake object we saw previously.
 Unlike a stub or a mock, it still runs the real implementation, but we also get to track interactions.

 --

-In Python, we can create one with Mock or MagicMock using the `wraps` argument.
+In Python `unittest`, we can create one with Mock or MagicMock using the `wraps` argument.

 Here’s an example, called DollarConverter which has some static exchange rates.